 - Credit Hours: Students are required to complete a minimum of 30 credit hours in English at the graduate level.

-- Grade Point Average: Students must earn a minimum overall GPA of 2.75, and a 3.0 GPA in coursework applied to their graduate program.
+- Grade Point Average: Students must earn a minimum cumulative GPA of 2.75.
+Students must also earn a minimum GPA of 2.75 and a minimum grade of B- in all courses applied to the degree.

 - Graduation Requirement: Students must complete coursework and practical experience.